 Being hit by a car can be a traumatic experience.
 If you were hit by a car on foot or involved in a bike accident with a car, you could face significant injuries.
 Even in a car accident between two cars, you could need immediate medical attention.
 The first thing you should always do after a car accident is call 9-1-1 and get yourself to a safe place.
 There are other important steps to help preserve your claim, which Miami car accident lawyer Prosper Shaked explains below.
-For a free consultation on your car accident case, call The Law Offices of Prosper Shaked today.
+For a free consultation on your car accident case, call Prosper Shaked Accident Injury Attorneys PA today.

 First Steps After a Miami Car Crash